MaxMahem/collect_failable/README.md

 ### Tuple Implementations

 Tuples of size 2 implement both `TryFromIterator` and `TryExtend` when their inner types do.
 Errors respect the guarantee of each component, mirroring the behavior of the `std` tuple implementations—but with fallibility.
+Implementing `TryExtendSafe` or `TryExtendOne` is not possible since they cannot provide atomic single-item guarantees within the trait definition.

 ### Array Implementation